zakjan/mapbox-gl-draw-geodesic/README.md

 ### Circle GeoJSON

-Circle GeoJSON format was chosen experimentally, so that it plays well with MapboxDraw internal architecture.
+Unfortunately GeoJSON officially doesn't support circle geometries.
+This library uses a custom GeoJSON format to be able to represent circles drawn on the map.
+The format was chosen experimentally, so that it plays well with MapboxDraw internal architecture.
 Other formats were also considered.
 The current format is:

 ```
 {